|

 for them.
 Displays at local fairs in Carden and Kirkfield enable

-talk about the important features of the area.
-Annual road cleanups
+to talk about the important features of the area.
+Annual road

-have also helped to raise the profile of the IBA.
-We continue
+cleanups have also helped to raise the profile of the IBA.

-to reach out to local merchants with information and publications
+We continue to reach out to local merchants with information

-to help them respond to questions from people passing through
+and publications to help them respond to questions from people

 With